PAK Secures $285M Guarantee for Panda Bond, Big Win for Economy

 -

-Funds raised will help Pakistan meet external financing needs, support forex reserves, and reduce reliance on Western debt markets.
+The guarantee significantly lowers the risk for investors and boosts demand for the Panda Bond.
+Funds raised will help Pakistan meet external financing needs, support foreign exchange (forex) reserves, and reduce reliance on Western debt markets.

 -